-3. Installing the Terracotta Irrigation Controller for Latching Solenoids
+3. Installing the Large Terracotta Irrigation Controller for Latching Solenoids

 - Step 1 (for above ground installation).
-Position the Terracotta Irrigation Controller in a suitable location in your garden so that the evaporation at the controller matches the evaporation at your plants. - Step 1 (for in ground installation).
-Dig a hole midway between two adjacent plants and position the Terracotta Irrigation Controller in the hole so that rim of the pot is above ground level.
-Back fill the soil around the pot.
-There should be no irrigation drippers near the two plants. - Step 2.
+Position the Large Terracotta Irrigation Controller in a suitable location in your garden so that the evaporation at the controller matches the evaporation at your plants.
+You may wish to use 2 bricks to support the Large Terracotta Irrigation Controller. - Step 1 (for in ground installation).
+Dig a hole midway between two adjacent plants and position the Large Terracotta Irrigation Controller in the hole so that rim of the pot is above ground level.
+Back fill soil around the pot.
+There should be no irrigation drippers near the two plants. - For plants with a deep root zone you may wish to install the Large Terracotta Irrigation Controller below the surface.
+Appendix 2 provides instructions for installing the Large Terracotta Irrigation Controller so that the rim of the terracotta pot is up to 250 mm below the surface. - Step 2.
 Connect a water supply to the irrigation controller.
 The water pressure should be at least 10 kPa during the irrigation event. - Step 3.
 Connect the adjustable control dripper to the irrigation zone so that it drips water into the terracotta saucer during the irrigation event. - Step 4.
 The control box has 4 colour-coded wires that need to be connected to the latching solenoid and the float switch.